vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 mutually configured by the TLS server and client.

-When some subtree in the chain is subject to redirection via DNAME records, the associated inferred CNAME records need not be included, they can be inferred by the DNS validation code in the client.
+When some subtree in the chain is subject to redirection via DNAME records, the associated inferred CNAME records need not be included.
+They can be inferred by the DNS validation code in the client.
 Any applicable ordinary CNAME records that are not synthesized from DNAME records MUST be included along with their RRSIGs.